-- Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Check that seating is appropriately spaced and that no pupil can see another pupil's answer booklet. - Ensure that each pupil has 1 copy of the reading booklet and 1 copy of the reading answer booklet. - Write the start and finish times on the board so that all the pupils can see them.
+- Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Check that spacing is appropriate. - Ensure each pupil has 1 copy of the reading booklet and 1 copy of the answer booklet. - Write the start and finish times on a board so that all pupils can see them.